(excludes book reviews, most conference papers and book chapters, and quite a few older items)

 1992.
 (Co-editors: G. J. Docherty and D. R. Ladd).
 Papers in Laboratory Phonology II: Gesture, Segment, Prosody.
 Cambridge University Press.

 1983.
 (Co-editors: A. Cutler and D. R. Ladd).
 Prosody: Models and Measurements Heidelberg: Springer-Verlag.

 1980 The Structure of Intonational Meaning: Evidence from English.
 Bloomington: Indiana University Press.

-	forthcoming b.
+in press a.
 Mid-century American phonology: the post-Bloomfieldians.
-To appear in The Handbook of the History of Phonology, edited by Elan Dresher and Harry van der Hulst, Oxford University Press.
+To appear in the Oxford Handbook of the History of Phonology, edited by Elan Dresher and Harry van der Hulst, Oxford University Press.

 2016a.
 Commentary: Tone languages and laryngeal precision.
 Journal of Language Evolution 1: 70-72; published online February 2016, doi: 10.1093/jole/lzv014.
 Supplementary Materials.

 2016b.
 (Co-authors: J. Kirby and D. R. Ladd).
 Effects of obstruent voicing on vowel F0: evidence from "true voicing" languages .
 Journal of the Acoustical Society of America 140: 2400-2411.
 Published online October 2016, doi: 10.1121/1.4962445 .
 Available here from Edinburgh Research Explorer.

 2016c.
 (Co-authors: M. E. L. Renwick and D. R. Ladd).
 Phonetic distinctiveness vs. lexical contrastiveness in non-robust phonemic contrasts.
 Laboratory Phonology: Journal of the Association for Laboratory Phonology 7(1): 19 (pp. 1-29). doi: 10.5334/labphon.17